ONSdigital/dp-python-tools/dpytools/config/README.md

 The optional configuration that can be used with IntegerProperty allows restrictions on the minimum or maximum values of the integer.

-An example of a config with an IntegerProperty being instantiated:
+An example of a config with an IntegerProperty being instantiated, using the minimum and maximmum value
+options:

 ```python
 SOME_INT_ENV_VAR = 8